Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 3. Ensure your scenario folder displays in the in Address bar in the Save Report dialog box.

-4. Type Sensor to Satellites Terrain Only in the File name: field.
+4. Enter Sensor to Satellites Terrain Only in the File name field.

 5. Click Save.